 (1) to defraud any health care benefit program; or

 (2) to obtain, by means of false or fraudulent pretenses,

 representations, or promises, any of the money or property owned

 by, or under the custody or control of, any health care benefit

 program, in connection with delivery of or payment for health care.

-After the jury deliberated for weeks, three Wellcare executives were convicted of fraud for the payments it made to its subsidiary in 2006, one of those five calendar years; the jury could not reach a verdict on the remaining charges or they were acquitted of them.
+After the jury deliberated for weeks, three Wellcare executives, including its CEO Todd Farha, were convicted of fraud for the payments it made to its subsidiary in 2006, one of those five calendar years; the jury could not reach a verdict on the remaining charges or they were acquitted of them.